Following up on those historical footnotes...

 I do intend to write and document responsibly here, if not according to strict professional research standards.
 This is not a peer-reviewed historical journal, after all; it is a historically-minded blog.
 With that said, I'm also not about gee-whiz, look-at-this populist history, either.
 I research everything I can about a topic before posting, and often post sources and suggest further reading.
 When I don't do that on a piece it's because the material I reviewed was drawn from so many sources that it would be a waste of space to note everything -- but please feel free to contact me if you'd like further info.

 I delight in exploring the cultural offerings in my own hometown of Pittsburgh.
 I often use exhibits and topics I come across vis-a-vis my wanderings and travels as blog fodder, but that should by no means indicate endorsement or sponsorship by any organizations that I mention.
-I work and volunteer at various historical and cultural establishments in Pittsburgh, and I do independent research and lectures for those organizations.
+I work and volunteer at various historical and cultural establishments in Pittsburgh, and do independent research and lecture.
 But what I write here is separate from that work, unless otherwise indicated.

 I do my best to properly credit photos and sources.
 If a photo is not otherwise credited, it was taken by me.

 You are welcome to quote and repost photos from this blog with all appropriate due credit to me at The Historical Dilettante; please use my URL for attribution.
 If you don't, I will approach you to do so.
 Please, be a grown-up about this.

 This is a long-read blog, so plan to settle in when you open a topic.
 I may not post often, but you can be sure I'm researching topics when I'm not actively posting here.